Feeling Guilty or Ashamed

 Feeling guilty or ashamed

 It can be a heavy burden to experience guilt or shame.
-Essentially, both feelings are meant to promote socially acceptable behavior which will benefit our relations and society.
+Essentially, both feelings are meant to promote socially acceptable behavior which will benefit our relations.
 Still, sometimes our conscience may become a bit too critical of us in the process...
 And then it can be hard to figure out what to do, especially without a bit of guidance 🤷

 In this post, we’ll look into the difference between guilt and shame, why we may experience these feelings, and how to deal with them.

 The feelings of shame and guilt can be hard to distinguish between, as they have a lot in common.
 They both have an aspect of remorse and can give that twisting feeling to your stomach 🌀

 But there are actually significant differences between the two feelings.